velvetSymphony/Portfoliomain/portfolio/content/about.md

 when I perform git operations, deciphering and writing magic spells (scripts/programs) to automate basically as much of my job as I can.

 I'm a masters graduate from the University of New South Wales, Australia in the field of Telecommunications.
-I thought it was good, but then I realised I liked the cloud and networks a tad bit more, thanks to my uni courses.
-It was like deciding to choose between pizza and pizza with extra cheese (unless you hate the extra cheese...in which case ignore what I just said).
+I thought it was good, but what I'm genuinely thankful for my time at uni was when I was introduced to *software defined networking* and the "cloud" (I know...buzzwords).
+There were only 2-3 courses that went into any sort of depth with regards to those topics, but that alone was sufficient to get me hooked into IT in general.

 Since then, I've moved onto the more finer things in tech, like meetings.

-I also have a CCNA and AWS SAA-C02 certifications, preparing for which I found to be rather decent approaches to learning more about general technical concepts in IT.
+I also have a CCNA and AWS SAA-C02 certifications, preparing for which I found to be rather decent approaches to learning more about general technical concepts in IT (more about that in ./certifications).

-In my free time, I usually like to go on day hikes and admiring pictures of Mountains in the himalayas (where I dream everyday of going).
+In my free time, I usually like to go on day hikes and admiring pictures of mountains in the himalayas (where I dream of going everyday).
-I do enjoy doing tech stuff in my time off.
+I do enjoy doing tech stuff in my time off as well.
 You can find some (pretty useless) projects I work on at [my github](https://github.com).

-:wq